-I can’t help but notice the parallels to the Handicap Principle in biology, of which the classic example is the male peacock, which spends a large chunk of its energy budget on producing its ostentatious tail of colorful feathers.
-The idea is that this sends a signal to potential competing peacocks and potential mates alike, that says “Hey, I’m so fit for peacock life that I can even afford to spend this much energy on my colorful display, without compromising my essential peacock abilities.”
+I can't help but notice the parallels to the Handicap Principle in biology, of which the classic example is the male peacock, which spends a large chunk of its energy budget on producing its ostentatious tail of colorful feathers.
+The idea is that this sends a signal to potential competing peacocks and potential mates alike, that says "Hey, I'm so fit for peacock life that I can afford to spend this much energy on my colorful display, all without even compromising my essential peacock abilities."
 The parallel often referred to in humans is that of Conspicuous Consumption.

 Question for Nicholas:

 - In the Space Race, the Soviets did some bold bluffing *(see note below).
-Did USA do much bluffing?
+Did the USA do much bluffing?
 And beyond bluffing, what about sabotage?
 Did either team ever attempt to sabotage the other?
 How easy would it have been for the Soviets to thwart one of the Apollo missions?
 Would this have been unthinkable as it is completely unsportsmanlike?
-And sabotage means possibly murdering astronauts in the process.
+And sabotage means possibly killing astronauts in the process.
 Was this resisted because it would it have been cause to incite conventional warfare between the two nations?

 Question for Tom: